nodejs/corepack/DESIGN.md

 2. Node would be distributed slightly differently:

-    - Pmm would be included by Node out of the box.
+    - Corepack would be included by Node out of the box.

-    - The full npm package wouldn't be included out of the box anymore (this might be an incremental move, with first a major version shipping pmm + npm, and the next one discarding npm).
+    - The full npm package wouldn't be included out of the box anymore (this might be an incremental move, with first a major version shipping Corepack + npm, and the next one discarding npm).

-    - **However**, the Node distribution would include jump binaries for all three main package managers (`yarn`, `npm`, and `pnpm`) that would simply delegate to `pmm <package manager name>`.
-Pmm would then handle the install logic by following the logic described in later sections.
+    - **However**, the Node distribution would include jump binaries for all three main package managers (`yarn`, `npm`, and `pnpm`) that would simply delegate to `corepack <package manager name>`.
+Corepack would then handle the install logic by following the logic described in later sections.

-    - Pmm could potentially be distributed as a Node subcommand rather than a standalone binary.
-In this case, commands in this document (such as `pmm install <name@version>`) would be replaced by `node --pmm install <name@version>` (or any other variant).
+    - Corepack could potentially be distributed as a Node subcommand rather than a standalone binary.
+In this case, commands in this document (such as `corepack install <name@version>`) would be replaced by `node --corepack install <name@version>` (or any other variant).

 3. Regular users would keep using the `yarn` / `npm` / `pnpm` global binaries just like they are used to.
 The one difference is that the package manager implementations would be lazily downloaded, without having to be manually installed (because the global jumpers would be included in the Node distribution, cf previous point).

-    - Projects that don't list the `engines.pm` field would allow any package manager, and Pmm would install them based on predefined versions.
-Those versions will be frozen in time within Pmm itself to "known good values".
+    - Projects that don't list the `engines.pm` field would allow any package manager, and Corepack would install them based on predefined versions.
+Those versions will be frozen in time within Corepack itself to "known good values".
 For example, the default npm version could be 6.14.5, and the default Yarn one 1.22.4.
 Users that would want to upgrade to higher versions would just have to update the `engines.pm` field (cf next section).

 4. Project authors would most of the time only have to care about the binaries as well, but they would be able to upgrade package manager versions simply by changing the versions set in the `engines.pm` field.

-    - Pmm could reasonably provide some kind of basic CLI interface to select a version to upgrade to in a few keystrokes (similar to what `emsdk` does for the [emscripten toolchain](https://github.com/emscripten-core/emsdk#how-do-i-check-for-updates-to-the-emscripten-sdk), or what [nvm](https://github.com/nvm-sh/nvm) does for Node releases).
+    - Corepack could reasonably provide some kind of basic CLI interface to select a version to upgrade to in a few keystrokes (similar to what `emsdk` does for the [emscripten toolchain](https://github.com/emscripten-core/emsdk#how-do-i-check-for-updates-to-the-emscripten-sdk), or what [nvm](https://github.com/nvm-sh/nvm) does for Node releases).

 5. Docker users would follow a similar workflow to other users; the default image would run network queries to install the right package manager for the project being installed.

-    - However, users with strong offline requirements would be able to run the `pmm install <name@version>` command when preparing their images.
+    - However, users with strong offline requirements would be able to run the `corepack install <name@version>` command when preparing their images.
 It would ensure that the requested package manager is made available for later use.

-    - Network access could be disabled entirely by setting `PMM_ENABLE_NETWORK=0` in the environmen - Pmm would then only use the package managers that got installed by prior `pmm install` calls.
+    - Network access could be disabled entirely by setting `COREPACK_ENABLE_NETWORK=0` in the environment - Corepack would then only use the package managers that got installed by prior `corepack install` calls.

-6. Package manager maintainers would submit a PR to the Node repository each time they wish for a new version to be made available through Pmm (can be easily automated using a GitHub Action on each of our repositories).
+6. Package manager maintainers would submit a PR to the Node repository each time they wish for a new version to be made available through Corepack (can be easily automated using a GitHub Action on each of our repositories).
 Merging the PR would instantly make the new version available to Node users (once they upgrade).

 ## How does it work?